liyih/HybridPoint/README.md

 # HybridPoint: Point cloud registration based on hybrid point sampling and matching

-🔥🔥🔥**Our paper is accepted by International Conference on Multimedia & Expo 2023**🔥🔥🔥
+🔥🔥🔥**Our paper is accepted by IEEE International Conference on Multimedia & Expo 2023**🔥🔥🔥

 [HybridPoint: Point cloud registration based on hybrid point sampling and matching]().